 Our Website Builder is fully compatible with Google Analytics.
 Instead of trying to create our own tool to rival GA we’ve made it as easy as possible for our customers to install it on their website.

 To get started, you’ll need to set up a free Google Analytics account and then connect it to the website builder.
 While that integration is easy, as a Web.com customer if you run into any challenges, you can contact our website coaches directly from the website builder interface.

-As Justin says, “The website coaches are only a click or phone call away.
-They can guide you through the process of getting Google Analytics set up on your website via live chat or by phone.”
+Our team of experts are only a click or phone call away.
+They can guide you through the process of getting Google Analytics set up on your website via live chat or by phone.